-Through out the year we hold a variety of events for children and families, these include celebration events that focus on the seasons and key dates in the calendar, our interactive book walks as well as a host of one off activities.
+Throughout the year we hold a variety of events for children and families; these include celebration events that focus on the seasons and key dates in the calendar, our interactive book walks and a host of one-off activities.

 To find out what is coming up please visit our ‘What’s On’ page, or to find out what you can expect have a look below for more details.

 Book walks are a great way to enthuse children about exploring the outdoors and incite a spirit of adventure whilst encouraging reading.

 Our popular book walks and activities are based on children’s favourite stories, such as Julia Donaldson’s ‘Stick Man’ and ‘The Gruffalo’ and Michael Rosen’s ‘We’re going on a Bear Hunt.’
 Children step into the story by listening and participating in activities that are inspired by the narrative.

 Throughout the year we hold celebration days.
 Often these include events to commemorate the season such as spring equinox and winter solstice.
 At these sessions we provide a range of themed activities to enjoy which highlight the seasonal changes and encourage a connection to the natural environment.